laoyigrace/subject/doc/source/glanceapi.rst

 Using Glance's Subject Public APIs
 ================================

-Glance is the reference implementation of the OpenStack Images API.
-As such, Glance fully implements versions 1 and 2 of the Images API.
+Glance is the reference implementation of the OpenStack Subjects API.
+As such, Glance fully implements versions 1 and 2 of the Subjects API.

 .. include:: deprecation-note.inc

-There used to be a sentence here saying, "The Images API specification is developed alongside Glance, but is not considered part of the Glance project."
+There used to be a sentence here saying, "The Subjects API specification is developed alongside Glance, but is not considered part of the Glance project."
 That's only partially true (or completely false, depending upon how strict you are about these things).
-Conceptually, the OpenStack Images API is an independent definition of a REST API.
-In practice, however, the only way to participate in the evolution of the Images API is to work with the Glance community to define the new functionality and provide its reference implementation.
-Further, Glance falls under the "designated sections" provision of the OpenStack DefCore Guidelines, which basically means that in order to qualify as "OpenStack", a cloud exposing an OpenStack Images API must include the Glance Images API implementation code.
-Thus, although conceptually independent, the OpenStack Images APIs are intimately associated with Glance.
+Conceptually, the OpenStack Subjects API is an independent definition of a REST API.
+In practice, however, the only way to participate in the evolution of the Subjects API is to work with the Glance community to define the new functionality and provide its reference implementation.
+Further, Glance falls under the "designated sections" provision of the OpenStack DefCore Guidelines, which basically means that in order to qualify as "OpenStack", a cloud exposing an OpenStack Subjects API must include the Glance Subjects API implementation code.
+Thus, although conceptually independent, the OpenStack Subjects APIs are intimately associated with Glance.

 **References**